kianmeng/webservice-swapi/README.md

 # LICENSE

-Copyright (C) 2017 Kian-Meng, Ang.
+This software is Copyright (c) 2017 by Kian Meng, Ang.

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
+This is free software, licensed under:

+    The Artistic License 2.0 (GPL Compatible)

 # AUTHOR